 The foundation for a peaceful, safe, and well-operated community is efficient, reliable, and effective municipal services.
-Many municipal service departments—police, road maintenance, sanitation, landscaping, waterworks, etc.—have on-road vehicle fleets (with some of them being quite expensive, such as firetrucks).
-Therefore, vigorous vehicle fleet inspections are necessary for keeping an available, reliable, and safe municipal fleet for everyday use.
+Many municipal service departments—EMS, police, road maintenance, sanitation, landscaping, waterworks, etc.—have on-road vehicle fleets (with some of them being quite expensive, such as firetrucks and ambulances).
+Therefore, vigorous vehicle fleet inspections are necessary for keeping a reliable and safe municipal fleet for everyday use.

 Preventative Maintenance is Essential to Safety

 When it comes to providing quality community services, everything is critical because safety is a factor that must be ensured.
-Complete inspection on vehicles and vehicle-related equipment should be performed by qualified people and be based on the manufacturer’s recommendations.
+Complete inspections of vehicles and vehicle-related equipment should be performed by qualified people and be based on the manufacturer’s recommendations.
 Also, the company should keep accurate records of all inspections, repairs, and services performed.

 Detecting Issues Before They Grow Bigger